godotengine/godot-docs/classes/class_itemlist.rst

 :ref:`StyleBox<class_StyleBox>` **focus** :ref:`🔗<class_ItemList_theme_style_focus>`

-The focused style for the **ItemList**, drawn on top of the background, but below everything else.
+The focused style for the **ItemList**, drawn on top of everything.

 .. rst-class:: classref-item-separator